tspm-io/tspm/README.md

   and tests that are unnecessary to package
 - grammar authors are not incentivized to react quickly to updates to tree-sitter or its ABI

+### Scope

+The most basic feature I want is fast tarball downloads for the minimal set of files of a grammar (`src/` and `LICENSE*`).

+Another problem I'd love to solve is packaging queries.
+Each consumer of tree-sitter grammars has their own set of captures and conventions.
+Canopy should allow you to download a bundle of queries flavored for your use-case which are tested to work with some version of a grammar.